Tim Kübel: College career

-Club
+Club career

 After spending four years with the Borussia Dortmund Youth Sector, he was only one of two players that made the Borussia Dortmund II reserve squad that competed in the 3.
 Liga.

 In 2013, he decided to join FC Schalke 04 II, while also training regularly with the first team.
 After a disappointing season, he decided to head to the United States for college.
 During the NCAA offseason, in 2015, he played for his hometown team VfL Nagold, in the Verbandsliga Württemberg, the sixth tier of the German football league system, helping them avoid relegation, and returned again in 2016.
 The club was interested in having him return again in 2018, but he decided to pursue other opportunities.

 Kübel was drafted 28th by Toronto FC in the 2018 MLS SuperDraft.
 He attended Toronto's training camp in 2018 attempting to earn an MLS contract.
 In March 2018, he signed with their second team, Toronto FC II of the second-tier United Soccer League.
 In a match against Penn FC, after goalkeeper Angelo Cavalluzzo was injured in the match, Kübel played goalkeeper for the last few minutes of the match.
-He scored his first professional goal against New York Red Bulls II in a 3-3 draw on 13 September.
+He scored his first professional goal against New York Red Bulls II in a 3–3 draw on 13 September.
 He played for a year with Toronto FC II, but his contract was not renewed, upon his request, as he wished to return to Germany to pursue coaching.

 After his departure from Toronto, he returned to VfL Nagold, when he joined them for training and soon after signed to play for the main team as well as coach the youth team.
 Due to his commitments in the United States, he was forced to miss the final games of the season, which would determine whether Nagold remained in the sixth-tier or was relegated.
 Without Kübel, they lost the match, resulting in their relegation to the seventh-tier Landesliga.
-He retired after the season to pursue a coaching career full time in the United States while also completing his masters degree.
+He retired after the season to pursue a coaching career full time in the United States while also completing his master's degree.